42cursus/minishell/README.md

 Traditionally, syntax analysis is divided into a lexical scanner and a (context-free) parser.
 A scanner divides an input string consisting of characters into a string of tokens.
+A sequence of input characters t h a t comprises a single token is called a lexeme.
+Thus, lexical analyzer insulates a parser from the lexeme representation of tokens.

 Tokenizing is breaking up a string in chunks.
 The lexical properties of the chunks are defined by the lexer rules.
 Such a chunk is like a word in a sentence.
 This tokenization is usually based on regular expression matching.